A few years ago, Michelle’s mother tried committing suicide with pills. After a failed attempt, she tried again. The reason? Debt-related depression.

 “Despite having successfully filed for bankruptcy, she still had to face the demons that were her debt, including a Parent PLUS student loan for my tuition.
 The cycle repeated itself for six years,” says Michelle.

 It wasn’t until Michelle and other family members intervened and helped her manage her finances that things slowly got better.

-For many borrowers, the weight of debt can be heavy.
-Sometimes, the feeling is so heavy that it seems hard to go on.
+For many borrowers, the weight of debt is so heavy that it seems impossible to go on.